osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

 ### Run the installation wizard

-To install EDS on Windows using the installation wizard, follow these steps:
+To install EDS on Windows using the installation wizard:

 1. To start the installer, double-click the `EdgeDataStore.msi` file in Windows Explorer.